AndreyTokmakov/CppProjects/OptimisationPerformanceTuning/Loop_Unrolling.md

                                                         sum += arr[i];
                                                     }

-Now the loop overhead (the check and increment) happens every 4 elements instead of every element.
+Now the loop overhead (the check and increment) happens every 4 elements instead of every element.<br>
-This can reduce the number of branches and improve throughput.
+This can reduce the number of branches and improve throughput.<br>
-Additionally, unrolling may expose more opportunities for the CPU to pipeline instructions or for the compiler to schedule instructions better (hiding latencies).
+Additionally, unrolling may expose more opportunities for the CPU to pipeline instructions or for the compiler to schedule instructions better (hiding latencies).<br>

-# Bnefits:
+### Bnefits:

 1. Fewer branch instructions (the loop counter check/jump) per amount of work, which means less branch prediction to worry about and less pipeline disruption.

-2. More straight-line code in the inner loop, which can be optimized better by the CPU’s instruction scheduler.
+2. More straight-line code in the inner loop, which can be optimized better by the CPU’s instruction scheduler.<br>
    It can also help with auto-vectorization because the compiler may more easily see how to use SIMD across the unrolled group of operations.